Instant Pot or Crockpot Teriyaki Chicken

 • Remove the chicken to a plate and shred with a fork.
 Set aside while you thicken the sauce.

 • Set the pressure cooker to Saute.
-Whisk together the starch and water, then whisk into the sauce.
+Whisk together 2 Tablespoons cornstarch or tapioca starch and 2 Tablespoons cold water, then whisk into the sauce.
 Bring to a boil and cook for a few minutes until thickened.

 • Return the chicken to the pressure cooker and toss to coat.
 Stir in the Pineapple Tidbits.
 Start with about half of the can, then decide if you’d like to add more.